open-socialism/open-socialism-site/open-socialism/inspiration/index.md

 ---
-title: 'The Inspiration Of OS'
+title: The Inspiration Of OS
+description: Open socialism was inspired by a number of elements from our modern society.
 ---

 Open Socialism is inspired by a few different things.